kibo-tylerbrinkman/KUPT.tyler_custom_bpm.1.0.0.Release/docs/How-to-extend-Kibo-Fulfillment-workflows.md

     Once the business assets project is imported into Business Central you can start working on it.
 Just go to the project and add or modify assets such as business processes, forms, rules, decision tables, etc.

-### Pull back your custom business assets to the forked project source code repository
+### Pull back custom business assets to the forked project source code repository

 1. Go to Settings of the project within Business Central